 4. Tour the city with Mirabus.
 Mirabus runs various tours within Lima as well as a few day trips outside of the city.
 If you want to get an overview of Miraflores and Lima’s historic centre, then their tour Lima by Day is a good option.
 Just keep in mind that this is not a hop-on-hop-off tour and you won’t be able to linger at attractions along the way.
 The tour last 3.5 hours and it is 70 soles for adults.

 5. Shop and gaze out at sea from Larcomar.
 Larcomar is a really cool shopping centre located in Miraflores.
 What makes it so unique is that it has been built on a cliff overlooking the Pacific Ocean and as such it has some great lookout points.
-People come here to shop at the boutiques, eat dinner, or enjoy a cup of frozen yogurt with a view.
+People come here to shop at the boutiques, eat dinner, or enjoy a cup of frozen yoghurt with a view.
 If you come on a clear day, you’ll even be able to watch the paragliders flying above your head.

 6. Pick up Peruvian alfajores at La Casa del Alfajor.
 Alfajores vary in style, size and ingredients throughout Latin America, yet they are all vying to be the best.
 The traditional Peruvian recipe consists of two crumbly cornstarch cookies, glued by manjar blanco (creamy caramel) in the middle, and a light dusting of powdered sugar on top.
 La Casa del Alfajor (The House of the Alfajor) has many locations throughout the city, but I would recommend visiting the one in San Isidro on Avenida Conquistadores, because it just so happens to be located by a very old olive grove – a pretty cool place if you ask me!